 To me the ‘plot’ to Suicide Squad seemed somewhat lacking, watered down and cliche.
 There never seemed to be any real substance to the whole purpose of Suicide Squad, in fact the plot made no sense at all as the DC heroes are prominent in the DCEU at this point.

 Another thing avid comic book readers would agree on is the mess of Harley Quinn and Joker’s relationship.
 The comparison to the source material could not be more different.
-Instead of the complex abuse of Harley Quinn (which therefore makes her a far more intriguing character), fans are met with an eye-rolling fanfiction.
+Instead of the complex abuse of Harley Quinn (which therefore makes her a far more intriguing character), fans are met with an eye-rolling fanfiction which make my insides crumble every time I see ‘Joker + Harley’ fan pages.
 I found this tedious to watch and cringe-worthy as it just didn’t even slightly resemble the Joker and Harley Quinn I am familiar with.
 That’s without even mentioning the costume choices.

 Although this problem wasn’t necessarily the fault of DC, the over anticipation of Suicide Squad did not help its case.
-At the time of writing, the Suicide Squad official trailer holds 83 million YouTube views (see below) as well at making over $740 million at the Box Office therefore showing it’s high anticipation.
+At the time of writing, the Suicide Squad official trailer holds 83 million YouTube views as well at making over $740 million at the Box Office therefore showing it’s high anticipation.
 This in turn produced many disappointed fans who were hoping for a film that was more fleshed out.
-Many fans originally were comparing the pre-released material to Guardians of the Galaxy which had the perfect combination of likable characters, humour and action to appeal to audiences.
+Many fans originally were comparing the pre-released material to Guardians of the Galaxy which had the perfect combination of likeable characters, humour and action to appeal to audiences.
 It was clear that the team behind Suicide Squad intended to follow in its footsteps but somewhat failed.
 To be fair, some parts of the humour and action were enjoyable but on the whole it seemed pretty ‘meh’ in comparison.